 Whilst we are considered pre-eminent in insurance and reinsurance law, the majority of our work is dedicated to a wide variety of commercial matters, to which we consistently apply a bespoke, strategic, rigorous and dedicated approach to finding intelligent solutions for our clients.

-ASW Law was founded in 1999, by Rod Attride-Stirling, Jan Woloniecki and Kehinde George.
-Rod is the Chairperson and Head of Litigation and Kehinde is Head of Insolvency.
-Jan, formerly Head of Litigation, very unfortunately passed away in January 2021.
-This page would not be complete without paying homage to Jan and his massive contributions to ASW Law, and Bermuda (re)insurance law.
+ASW was founded in 1999 by Rod Attride-Stirling, Jan Woloniecki and Kehinde George.
+Rod is the Chairperson and Head of Dispute Resolution and Kehinde is the Head of Restructuring & Insolvency.
+Jan, formerly Head of Dispute Resolution, very unfortunately passed away in January 2021.
+This page would not be complete without paying homage to Jan and his massive contributions to ASW, and Bermuda (re)insurance law.

 Jan practised as a barrister in England and worked at Clifford Chance before relocating to Bermuda in 1990, in part to write (together with leading UK solicitor, Terry O’Neill) “The Law of Reinsurance in England and Bermuda”.
 This leading text has become a recognised authority on insurance and reinsurance law.